Anti-Factor is FPT Parameterized by Treewidth and List Size (but Counting is Hard): Lower Bound for Counting Edge Covers

-But this running time now immediately contradicts \#SETH and the claim follows. \end{proof} The next step extends the previous result to regular graphs. \begin{lemma} For every constant $\epsilon>0$, there is a $r>0$ such that \countMIS on $r$-regular graphs given with a path decomposition of width $\pw$ cannot be solved in time $\Ostar{(2-\epsilon)^{\pw}}$, unless \#SETH fails. \end{lemma} \begin{proof} Let $\epsilon>0$ be arbitrary.
-By \cref{lem:lower:count:hardnessCountMIS} there is some $r'>0$ (just depending on $\epsilon$) such that \countMIS on graphs of maximum degree $r'$ cannot be solved in time $\Ostar{(2-\epsilon)^\pw}$, unless \#SETH fails.
-We modify such a \countMIS instance $G$ to become a regular graph.
+This running time now immediately contradicts \#SETH and the claim follows. \end{proof} The next step extends the previous result to regular graphs. \begin{lemma} For every constant $\epsilon>0$, there is an $r>0$ such that \countMIS on $r$-regular graphs given with a path decomposition of width $\pw$ cannot be solved in time $\Ostar{(2-\epsilon)^{\pw}}$, unless \#SETH fails. \end{lemma} \begin{proof} Let $\epsilon>0$ be an arbitrary constant.
+By \cref{lem:lower:count:hardnessCountMIS}, there is some $r'>0$ (just depending on $\epsilon$) such that \countMIS on graphs of maximum degree $r'$ cannot be solved in time $\Ostar{(2-\epsilon)^\pw}$, unless \#SETH fails.
+Let $G$ be such a \countMIS instance.
+We modify $G$ such that we get a regular graph $H$.

 Set $r$ to be the odd number of $r'$ and $r'+1$.
-We first construct a gadget with a vertex that is ``forced'' to \emph{not} be in any solution of the \countMIS instance.
-Take a $K_{r+1}$ and remove an edge between any two vertices.
-Add an edge from both of these vertices to a vertex $v$.
-We repeat this process $(r-1)/2-1$ more times to have $(r-1)/2$ modified cliques such that $v$ has a degree of $r-1$ whereas all other vertices in the gadget have a degree of $r$.
-We look at $v$ as the portal vertex of this gadget.
-Observe that this gadget has a unique maximum independent set of size $r-1$ that does not contain $v$, i.e.\ the two non adjacent vertices from each of the $(r-1)/2$ cliques are selected.
+We first construct a gadget $J$ containing a distinguished vertex $v_J$ as portal that is ``forced'' to \emph{not} be in any solution of the \countMIS instance.
+For this gadget, we first take a clique with $r+1$ vertices and remove an edge between two arbitrary vertices.
+Then, add an edge from both of these vertices to a new vertex $v_J$.
+We repeat this process $(r-1)/2-1$ more times resulting in $(r-1)/2$ modified cliques.
+We denote the resulting gadget by $J$ and look at $v_J$ as the portal vertex of $J$.
+Observe that $v_J$ has degree $r-1$ whereas all other vertices in the gadget have degree $r$.
+Observe that $J$ has a unique maximum independent set of size $r-1$ which does not contain $v_J$, that is, the independent set where, for each of the $(r-1)/2$ modified cliques, the two non-adjacent vertices are selected.

-Now, for any vertex $u$ in $G$ we attach $r-\deg(u)$ copies of the gadget via their portal vertex.
-The resulting graph is $r$-regular and retains all the maximum independent sets from before.
+Now, for each vertex $u$ in $G$, we introduce $r-\deg(u)$ copies of the gadget $J$ and make all copies of $v_J$ adjacent to $u$.
+Let $H$ denote the resulting $r$-regular graph.
+Observe that $H$ retains all the maximum independent sets from $G$.